JoschiZ/WCL-TS-Components/README.md

 ___
 ### Additional Post Processing
-Note that the included [main.ts](/src/main.ts) file declares `getComponent` as a `constant`.
-This const is just present to appease typescript and is removed by gulp.
-You can delete it yourself without any side effects.

 Gulp sometimes produces a large chunk of empty lines between your imports and the main code.
 Because of that it is set up to replace 5 consecutive `\n` with a single new line.
 You can deactivate this behaviour by deleting `.pipe(replace("\n\n\n\n\n", "\n"))` from [gulpfile.js](/gulpfile.js).